epinio/docs/docs/tutorials/namespace-tutorial.md

 ✔️  Namespace created.
 ```

-You can inspect the detail of a namespace:
+You can inspect the details of a namespace:

 - creation date
 - applications